-The annual report or PannErgy Plc. was compiled on a cost basis except for financial instruments, certain financial assets, liabilities and marketable assets, which are presented in the balance sheet at fair value.
+The annual report or PannErgy Plc. was compiled on a cost basis except for financial instruments, certain financial assets, liabilities and marketable assets, which are presented in the statement of financial position at fair value.
 PannErgy Plc. states figures in its annual report in Hungarian Forints rounded up to HUF thousand, with exceptions specifically indicated.